Javanese raids on Indochina: Javanese invasion of Chenla

 "What caused you to form a desire which was not into your powers for satisfy, which would not given you happiness if you realized it and which would not have been justified as it easily realizable."

 Khmer king did not replied if the Maharaja continued his conversations:

-"You have manifest the desire to see you before my head was on the plate; but if you also had an wished to seize my kingdom or only to ravage a part of it, i would have done the same to Khmer.
-As you have expressed only the first of these desires, I am going to apply to you the treatment you wished to apply to me and i will then return to my country, without taking anything belonging to Khmer, either of great or small value.
+"You have manifest the desire to see before you my head on a plate; but if you also had wished to seize my kingdom or only to ravage a part of it, I would have done the same to Khmer.
+As you have expressed only the first of these desires, I am going to apply to you the treatment you wished to apply to me, and I will then return to my country, without taking anything belonging to Khmer, either of great or small value.
 My victory (will serve as a lesson) to your successors; no one will be again tempted to undertake a task above his power nor desire more than the share given to him by destiny; one will consider himself fortunate to have health when he can enjoy it."

 Then he had the head of Mahipativarman cut off.
 He approached the Khmer minister and said to him:

 "I am going to reward you for the good (you tried to do) in acting as a good minister; for i know well how you wisely counselled your master.
 (What a pity for him) that he did not listen to you.
 Look now for some one who will make a good King after this fool, and put him in place of the latter."

-When the Maharaja returned to his own palace back home, he seated himself on the throne.
-Set before him was a plate upon which rested the head of the former Khmer king.